Exclusive Webinar: Your NDR is not doing enough! Find out what you need to supercharge it!

 3. Transition and Testing

 Before fully deploying the system, it is thoroughly tested through simulations and penetration testing.
-This helps identifying and addressing vulnerabilities.
+This helps and addressing vulnerabilities.

 In this step, the organization constantly monitors for threats, picks on unusual activities, and responds in real-time.
 Automated tools help make this process faster and prevent escalation.